 “Ideas worth spreading” is TED’s tagline.
 If you didn’t find someone to inspire you from the list above, visit TED and find a woman who sees the world as you do, challenges your perceptions or even speaks to your soul.

 The above list is a small sample of women I find inspiring or were recommended by others for this badge program.
-Share the women you follow online by replying to the badge program on our blog, larajla.com, or on Facebook, www.facebook.com/pages/Adult-Enrichment-Project/118595491548017.
+Share the men you follow so others can enjoy these living role models.

 Sites to Explore